ajavamind/rca-studio2/README.md

 https://github.com/etxmato/emma_02

+Many thanks to Marcel van Tongeren for his contributions on the Emma 02 site.

 I thought the Studio III resident game ROM, with the color Blackjack game that I wrote, was lost, but I discovered it was preserved at the EMMA 02 site under the [Victory MPT-02](http://www.emma02.hobby-site.com/victory.html) videogame console made by Soundic.

 The emulator can read the following game file types:
 1. ".st2" Studio II cartridge format, loads at specific ROM address locations defined in the file
-2. ".bin" Binary file for Studio II game loads at 0x0400, the cartridge staring location
+2. ".bin" Binary file for Studio II game, loads at 0x0400, the plug-in cartridge starting location
 3. ".rom" Binary file for Studio II/III base ROM, loads at 0x0000
-4. ".ch8" Binary file for VIP board RAM, loads at 0x200
+4. ".ch8" Binary file for COSMAC VIP board RAM, loads at 0x0200

-## Console Design
+## Game Console Design
 Looking back at the games, it is amazing to me how much game function was squeezed into a small 1024 byte ROM cartridge.

 Resident game ROMs (2048 bytes) for Studio II included a game instruction pseudo code interpreter (starting at memory location 0) and resident games (starting at